Serre duality for dg-algebras: Balanced dualizing dg-modules

 \subsection{Local Duality}

-We now prove a dg-version of Local Duality, which is a generalization of Yekutieli's noncommutative Local Duality Theorem~\cite[Theorem 4.18]{YEKUTIELI1_dualizing}.
+We now prove a dg-version of local duality, which is a generalization of Yekutieli's noncommutative local duality theorem~\cite[Theorem 4.18]{YEKUTIELI1_dualizing}.
 We begin with a bigraded version of Frankild-Iyengar-J\o rgensen's notion of a dualizing dg-module.
-Before stating it, we recall that, given a dg-algebra $A$ and a dg-$A$-$A$-bimodule $R$, a dg-$A$-module $M$ is called \emph{$R$-reflexive} if the natural map $ M \to \RHom_{A^{\op}}(\RHom_A(M, R), R) $ is a quasi-isomorphism. \begin{defn}[cf. \cite{FIJ} Section 1.8] Let $A$ be as in Setup~\ref{setup}.
-A dg-$A$-$A$-bimodule $R$ is called \emph{dualizing} if, for any $M \in \Db(A^{\op})$ and $N \in \Db(A)$, the following conditions are satisfied: \begin{enumerate}
+Before stating it, we recall that, given a dg-algebra $A$ and a dg-$A$-$A$-bimodule $R$, a dg-$A$-module $M$ is called \emph{$R$-reflexive} if the natural map